allisontharp/techtrek/source/_drafts/Building-a-Web-App-Using-AI.md

 ## I Still Needed Professional Help
 Deploying and troubleshooting is a weak spot of mine (I've been blessed to work with amazing SREs, so I often only have to worry about my own code and not how or where it is deployed).
 When issues came up, it was hard to troubleshoot with AI.
 I think this is similar to how if a non developer were to use AI to build a web app would feel.
 It would continue to make a suggestion, I would get an error, it would make some other suggestion, I would get the same error, it would make the initial suggestion.
 Even when I told it specifically not to.

 One example of this is that I wanted my user to have a role set to `'ADMIN'`.
 This is a custom attribute in my User Pool, and I wanted it as infrastructure as code.
 I spent days trying to get it to write a correct sst config, and ultimately I had to call on my husband (also an amazing SRE who is fluent in all things AWS).
-It's hard to know what you don't know, and AI makes it seem like it is easy.
+It's hard to know what you don't know and AI doesn't know what you don't know, and it is hard to bridge that gap.

+# Conclusion
+I *really* like NextJS.
+It was a blast to use, and I really liked the API coding with it and was bummed to switch away to lambda.

+Coding with AI is a dichotomy.
+I simultaneously feel like software engineers will be replaced imminently and never.
+I feel like it's extremely amazing and extremely bad.
+I feel like it makes me go faster and makes me slower.
+It's wild, and I think with time, I'll begin to use it more and more effeciently.

+You can view the final website TODO.
+I hope to add more features, both with and without the use of AI, in the coming weeks.

+_Have questions or suggestions?
+Please feel free to comment below or [contact me](/contact/)._